role learning roadmap

 Portfolio proof

-a small machine learning engineer proof artifact that demonstrates Data cleaning, Machine learning, Problem solving, and Software development, with notes explaining the decisions you made
+A small machine learning engineer proof artifact that demonstrates Data cleaning, Machine learning, Problem solving, and Software development, with notes explaining the decisions you made

 Credential posture